 History Of Net Energy Metering

-Net Metering started in California in 1996, and it allows solar customers to get credits from utility companies for the electricity then send it back to the grid.
-When a solar energy system produces more energy and the house is using, the extra electricity flows onto the power grid and is consumed by neighboring customers.
+Net Metering started in California in 1996, allowing solar customers to get credits from utility companies for the electricity and then send it back to the grid.
+When a home solar energy system produces more energy than the house is using, the extra electricity flows onto the power grid and is consumed by neighboring customers.
 This way everyone can benefit from solar energy!

-Most likely there will be a buffer period of a couple of months after the decision is final.
-August 2022 is the most probably cutoff date for NEM 2.0.
+Most likely, there will be a buffer period of a couple of months after the decision is final.
+August 2022 is the most probable cutoff date for NEM 2.0.

 If you have been interested in solar for your home, the time to act is now!

 Recovering your investment may take much longer if you make that investment after next year.
 Also, read our article to learn more about the Top 10 Benefits of Solar.

 Solar has proven to be cheaper than electricity bills.
 If you can afford your bills, you can definitely afford a brand new solar energy system.